jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 m <= (NOT (s) AND x) OR (s AND y);

 1. Design a Verilog module that implements an 8-bit wide 2-to-1 multiplexer.
 This multiplexer should take two 8-bit inputs, X and Y, and select between them based on a single-bit selector, s.
-The output of the multiplexer, M, will be one of the two inputs depending on the state of s: when s = 0, M should equal X; and when s = 1, M should equal Y.
+The output of the multiplexer, M, will be one of the two inputs depending on the state of s: when s = 0, M should equal X, and when s = 1, M should equal Y.

 2. Simulate with a test bench.